gwcoffey/gwcoffey.com/hugo/content/posts/2023-07-15-machines-dont-understand-math/index.md

 What a program *does* depends entirely on the encoding.
 Even if you assume the computer can somehow reason about the encodings (it can't) to make sense of things, *the same program* may do something *completely different* and yet *perfectly valid* with different encodings.
 Such a magical device would have no way to be sure we're doing addition here and not some kind of weird multiplication.
 And of course those are only two potential encodings.
 I'm sure a clever person could devise some other encoding that makes our same program do something different and arguably useful.

-And encoding is always done by a person.
+Encoding is always done by a person.
 There is nothing in the program to tell the computer what the encoding "means" or how we plan to decode the result.
+Now I know what you're thinking: when you use the calculator on your phone you definitely don't encode the inputs yourself and decode the output.
+But that's because the input to the math transformation is the encoded output of some other program carefully planned by a person.
+And the input to that transformation is, itself, the encoded output of yet another program.
+It's turtles all the way down.
+Well not all the way because these turtles are all standing on you.

-I know what you're thinking: when you use the calculator on your phone you definitely don't encode the inputs yourself or decode the output.
-But that's because a programmer designed the system to do that encoding for you.
-In some sense, what is actually happening when you tap out `1 + 2` in the calculator app is:
+At a high level, here's what's actually happening when you tap out `1 + 3` in the calculator app:

 1. The phone is showing a picture on the screen that looks like a real calculator.
 2. You touch parts of that picture.